GHOST by Chris Green

 ‘No, Dad.
 I wouldn’t do that…….
 Anyway, you always lock it.’

 ‘And you took aboard what they told you in those …… drug talks at school, didn’t you?’

 ‘I was there, if that’s what you mean. …….
 Why are you asking?’

 ‘Oh, no reason, son.’

-The spectral old man appeared before me again a year or so later at the disused Red Rock Quarry where I sometimes went on a Wednesday afternoon when I was skipping Double Chemistry.
+The spectral old man appeared before me again a year or so later at the disused Red Rock Quarry where I sometimes went on a Wednesday afternoon if I was skipping Double Chemistry.
 The same sudden materialisation, otherworldly profile, resounding voice and incomprehensible soliloquy.
 He was substantial, yet at the same time insubstantial.
 Once again, I was terrified.
 Once again, I ran.
-Dad was not in residence by this time.
+Dad was no longer in residence.
 He had left a month or two previously, following what Mum termed irreconcilable differences.
-Adultery on Dad’s part, I imagined or perhaps she too had discovered what he kept in his desk drawer.
-So, this time, it was Mum that I told about my experience, in retrospect a huge mistake.
+Adultery on Dad’s part, I imagined.
+Or perhaps she too had discovered what he kept in his desk drawer.
+So, this time, it was Mum that I told about my experience.
+In retrospect, a huge mistake.
 Mum’s approach was entirely different to Dad’s.
-Whereas he was casual, she was pro-active.
+Whereas he was casual, she was proactive.
 She felt that I should see a psychiatrist and despite my protests, marched me off to see Dr Biggott to see if he could arrange a referral.

 ‘I am not seeing things or hearing voices,’ I told him.
 ‘That is not what is happening.’